 For context, any decision on waiving IP rights would be taken by the World Trade Organisation’s TRIPS Council, which are normally reached through consensus.
 The proposal has support from a dozen low-income and middle-income countries, and a surprise endorsement from US President Joe Biden.
-However, the EU contends its alternative proposal is superior at boosting vaccine supply, and are among the developed countries with influential Pharmaceutical industries (UK, Canada, Japan and more), who oppose the proposal.
+However, the EU contends its alternative proposal is superior at boosting vaccine supply, and are among the developed countries with influential Pharmaceutical industries (UK, Canada, Japan and more) who oppose the proposal.

 The opposition story goes like this.
-The first argument is logistical: IPR are not barriers to vaccine access: production bottlenecks and technology transfer are the real problem with vaccine supply, not IP rights.
+The first argument is logistical: IPR are not barriers to vaccine access, production bottlenecks and technology transfer are the real problem with vaccine supply, not IP rights.
 Second, legal issues whereby a waiver is bureaucratically inefficient.
 But neither holds true: this is a false debate.

-The fact this debate exists is really, a rationalisation of profit (at the cost of human lives) for Big Pharma.
+The fact this debate exists is, really, a rationalisation of profit (at the cost of human lives) for Big Pharma.

 Debunking the Myth: Vaccines are not a barrier to access

-This time around, pharmaceutical industry pins the issue on production bottlenecks.
-They emphasise how patent waivers are like “handing out a recipe without the ingredients or instructions” since low and middle countries do not have the raw materials, infrastructure and/or technology to scale up their manufacturing.
+This time around, the pharmaceutical industry pins the issue on production bottlenecks.
+They emphasise how patent waivers are like “handing out a recipe without the ingredients or instructions” since low and middle countries do not have the raw materials, infrastructure, and/or technology to scale up their manufacturing.
 At face value, these arguments are just empirically weak.
 Politically, some take a more sinister form of misinformation.
 Together, it serves to distract us from the fact that waivers are beneficial and needed.
 For Pfizer’s CEO Albert Bourla, “[suspending IPR] threatens to disrupt the flow of raw materials . . . putting the safety and security of all at risk”.
-The argument is that a waiver risks is counterproductive: it diverts raw materials and supplies away from well established, effective supply chains to less efficient manufacturing sites where productivity and quality is an issue.
+The argument is that a waiver risk is counterproductive: it diverts raw materials and supplies away from well established, effective supply chains to less efficient manufacturing sites, where productivity and quality is an issue.

 However, these concerns are unfounded.
 Both patented and off-patent products go through the same rigorous regulatory processes.
-There are stringent regulatory authorities, and the WHO could continue to play their existing role as arbiters of quality and safety for vaccines.
+There are stringent regulatory authorities, and WHO could continue to play their existing role as arbiters of quality and safety for vaccines.
 To conflate safety and health issues with the IP system is simply misleading.
 Further, companies have a questionable track record of scaling up production themselves.
 In the past quarter, pharmaceutical companies have overpromised and underdelivered in their priority markets of rich countries.
-AstraZeneca for example, has projected it’ll deliver roughly 70 million doses by the end of the second quarter of this year, when it was supposed to have delivered the entire 300 million doses secured in the EU contract.
+For example, AstraZeneca has projected it’ll deliver roughly 70 million doses by the end of the second quarter of this year, when it was supposed to have delivered the entire 300 million doses secured in the EU contract.
 That is not to say production bottlenecks aren’t a legitimate concern; but it remains a weak argument.

 As stated by Moderna: “There is no idle mRNA manufacturing capacity in the world.
 This is a new technology, you cannot go hire people who know how to make mRNA — those people don’t exist.”
 Meanwhile, Johnson & Johnson says that it examined 100 potential partners but concluded only 10 were capable of making its shot.
 “There’s almost nobody you could license to.
 They couldn’t do it — you need a huge plant, huge skills, patent or not, it doesn’t matter.”
 However, there is evidence of manufacturers who have the capacity to produce additional vaccines and raw materials.
 Middle income countries can and are already producing vaccines according to the BMJ, a peer-reviewed medical trade journal, which cites voluntary licensing agreements made by AstraZeneca with Indian and Brazilian manufacturers.
-Meanwhile, other firms from Israel to Canada have tried but failed to get voluntary licensing deals, which hints at their production capacity.
+Meanwhile, other firms, from Israel to Canada, have tried but failed to get voluntary licensing deals, which hints at their production capacity.